Pulkitdzrt/Resolutionize/README.md

 ## Using The Super Resolution Convolutional Neural Network for Image Restoration

-Welcome to this tutorial on single-image super-resolution.
 The goal of super-resolution (SR) is to recover a high resolution image from a low resolution input, or as they might say on any modern crime show, **enhance!**

 To accomplish this goal, we will be deploying the super-resolution convolution neural network (SRCNN) using Keras.
 This network was published in the paper, "Image Super-Resolution Using Deep Convolutional Networks" by Chao Dong, et al. in 2014.
 You can read the full paper at https://arxiv.org/abs/1501.00092.